-Illinois' state lottery was authorized in 1974.
-Its revenues come from ticket sales for games; agent fees; and interest on funds held.
+The Illinois State Lottery was authorized in 1974.
+It gets revenues from ticket sales for games; agent fees; and interest on funds held.
 After paying prizes, agent commissions, and administrative costs, net receipts go to the Common School Fund.
 Administered by Department of Revenue.
 (20 ILCS 1605/1 ff.)

-Rate and base: The lottery law initially provided that "net lottery revenue" could never be less than 40% of total revenue from sale of lottery tickets.
-This made it difficult to finance the startup costs of a daily game.
-An exception authorizing net revenue below 40% was enacted for fiscal years 1979, 1980, and 1981 to allow operation of a daily game.
+Rate and base: The lottery law initially provided that "net lottery revenue" could never be less than 40% of total revenue from lottery ticket sales.
+That made it difficult to finance the startup costs of a daily game.
+An exception authorizing net revenue to fall below 40% was enacted for fiscal years 1979, 1980, and 1981 to allow operation of a daily game.
 The 40% requirement was repealed in 1981.